 Note: This post includes dates and details for the 2022 Christmas season, as far as we know them.
 We’ll update this with more details as the holiday season gets closer!

 Christmas tends to be a favorite holiday for most people.
 And for people in Cleveland, the holiday means lots of extra themed things to see and do!

 If you’re looking for something festive to do in Cleveland this Christmas, here are a dozen holiday-related things to consider.

-Things to do at Christmas in Cleveland (in 2019)
+Things to do at Christmas in Cleveland (in 2022)

 Where: Public Square and downtown Cleveland

-The annual kickoff to Christmas event happens each year the Saturday after Thanksgiving.
-Winterfest takes place in Public Square, and the all-day event includes live music, carriage rides, ice skating, food trucks, and more.
-The event culminates in the lighting of the Public Square Christmas tree and fireworks.
+The kick-off event on Nov.
+26 will include live music, ice skating, food trucks, fire pits, and more.
+The event culminates in the lighting of the Public Square Christmas tree and a fireworks show after dark.

-Other neighborhood holiday kick-off events include:
+Other neighborhood holiday kick-off events to look forward to include: